 This was a terrible stay and the host didn’t even try to help us out.

 As both an Airbnb user and an Airbnb host, these reviews are the most frustrating.
-Damaging to listing and unhelpful to potential guests, be sure that your review isn’t just a vent for anger, but contains specific information that a host can use to improve or that a guest can use to inform a decision about whether to book.
+Reviews like this are damaging to hosts while also unhelpful to other guests.
+Be sure that your review isn’t just a vent for anger, but contains specific information.
+A host can use this feedback to improve and guests can use it to inform their decision about whether to book.

-How to leave a Negative Review on Airbnb
+Tips for Leaving a (helpful) Negative Review on Airbnb

 You might feel anger, disappointment, or frustration, but try to remember that reviews are for the benefit of other travelers- not to get even.
 If you “sound angry” in the review, the people you are trying to warn may actually take your review less seriously.
 Instead, follow this template for leaving a negative review for a host on Airbnb: